Wondering how to quit an addiction or a bad habit?

 “Those who do not find time for health will sooner or later have to find time for illness.”

-A saying I love.
+A saying I like a lot.

 Being healthy for me has become a much higher priority than before.
 And it changed my life for the better.